 Sleep was all it took for me to be fully recovered the next day.
-I spent my morning sitting in my usual chair in the library, reading the latest book that Moca had brought over.
-He does a splendid job of bringing many new and interesting books that I had never seen before.
-From history books, to old fairy tales, children books, diaries, and even magical books that I especially enjoyed.
+I spent my morning sitting in my usual chair in the library, reading the latest book that Moca had brought.
+He does a splendid job of bringing many new and exciting books that I had never seen before, from history books to old fairy tales, children’s books, diaries, and even magical books that I especially enjoyed.

 It seems I have seen a couple of books missing with the red tags, but they always come back clean and undamaged.
 I wonder who is borrowing such dangerous books.
 So far, I wasn’t able to find out who the culprit was.

 Today was a day off from school, so I didn’t really need to go out.
 Instead, I enjoyed most of my day reading and lounging around doing nothing.
 I even changed into my dragon form and hopped inside the treasure room to cool off my mind.

 The soft, clinking sound of multiple coins fell over each other as I swam around.
 My snout was breathing out smoke, peeking out from the mounds of gold.
 I did my best to stop myself from overeating gold, but that unsatisfactory hunger still pulled in the back of my mind.

 Once a week, I would indulge in five to ten gold pieces to stop the hunger from growing.
 I knew that this unsatisfactory hunger would drive me insane if I wasn’t careful.
 Plus, my mind becomes muddled if I don’t eat gold, and the longest I could go without was three days at max.
 Any longer and it would be like that day where I made a terrible mess of myself on Earth.

 Such thought made my body shudder, how could a dragon-like me fear so much?
 I’m not an all-powerful being, but a dragon that could change into a human or was I a human that could change into a dragon?
 Never mind, it’s too complicated.